ISO 27001 Context of Organisation: Context Generator | Template | Guide

 What’s the difference between internal and external issues?

-Internal issues are things you can control, like your company culture.
-External issues are things outside your control, like new laws.
+Internal issues are things you can control, like your company culture, staff skills, and internal processes.
+External issues are things outside your control, like new laws, political instability, or market technology shifts.

 Do I need to get it approved?